BSD7's Community Partner Program is detailed in board policy #4530P and currently includes the organizations listed below.

 The SRO should be looked at as a resource to which the school community can turn.
 As such, the SRO fulfills three roles by using a triad approach.
 The officer acts as a law enforcement officer, an informal counselor, and a law-related presenter.
 As a law enforcement officer, the primary purpose is to "keep the peace."
 As a informal counselor, the officer provides resource guidance to students, parents, teachers, staff, and act as a link to support services both inside and outside the school.
 As a law-related presenter, the officer will share special law enforcement expertise by presentations in the classroom to promote a better understanding of our laws.
 Furthermore, the SRO also serves as positive role model for the students on campus during school hours and off campus at extracurricular activities.

-To learn more about the SRO program contact SRO Sergeant, Hal Richardson:
+To learn more about the SRO program contact SRO Sergeant, Scott McCormick: